annqilee/ng2-bootstrap-demo/README.md

 Note:If there are some errors when you use npm install,perhaps some npm modules are blocked by GFW(f**k GFW!),please set the npm proxy for yourself,example:npm config set proxy=http://127.0.0.1:1080

 If there are some errors caused by node-gyp,try adding --no-optional after npm install.

+You can use angular2-dependencies-graph to generate dependencies of modules in this project,angular2-dependencies-graph is a third-party node module,its repo URL is here:https://github.com/manekinekko/angular2-dependencies-graph

+Dependencies of current moduels is generated in src/documentation.

 ## Official Repo of ng2-bootstrap
 https://github.com/valor-software/ng2-bootstrap